Department of Justice Demands Facebook Information From 'Anti-Administration Activists' - Slashdot

 Seems like they don't like the target (Score:1)

 Is anyone surprised?
-(Score:4, Insightful)
+(Score:5, Insightful)

 The con artist has repeatedly praised his buddy Putin at every opportunity, even going so far as to apologize for Putin's military deliberately bombing hospitals and civilians in Syria, and Russia's support for the dictator Assad.